What is B2B Sales Collateral and How to Increase its Effectiveness

 6. Blog posts and social media posts.

 Blog posts are excellent for gaining prospect’s attention.
 Blog posts and social media posts can provide valuable insights and can be used by sales representatives to educate their prospects about their solutions and the problems they are solving.
 In this case, you’re turning website into sales collateral!
-These types of sales collateral are great for spreading brand awareness and are easy to consume and share.
+These types of sales collateral are great for spreading brand awareness and are easy to consume and share on social media platforms like LinkedIn.

 Here’s a great example of a blog for the awareness stage.
 The article discusses the advantages of using additional metrics to measure prospect engagement, rather than relying on email opens and clicks alone.